Workinator/workinator3/README.md

 # Executors

 Each worker is managed by an executor.
-The executor retrieves assignments from the coordinator, and forwards it to the worker.
+The executor retrieves assignments from the workinator, and forwards it to the worker.
 It instructs the worker when to stop working.

 The executor manages the worker.
 The worker does the work.